 By Arwa Lodhi

 With increasing numbers of fashion brands going green and the rise in popularity of the Fashion Revolution in April each year, ‘sustainable fashion’ is a phrase we’re hearing more of all the time.
 But what exactly does it mean, and how can you tell if a fashion brand is sustainable?

-Here at Eluxe, it’s a question we’re asked a lot, be it from brands who want to know whether they make the grade to be featured on our site, or from fashionistas who are confused by the labyrinth of information (and misinformation) on the internet.
+Here at Eluxe, these are questions we’re asked a lot, be it from brands who want to know whether they make the grade to be featured on our site, or from fashionistas who are confused by the labyrinth of information (and misinformation) on the internet.

-One thing’s for sure: it’s not easy to define what makes a brand sustainable.
+One thing’s for sure: it’s not easy to tell if a fashion brand is sustainable.
 For example, even a shirt handmade from upcycled organic grass by well paid widows in solar powered factories loses credibility if a rainforest was cleared to grow that organic grass, and the shirt was flown to a customer halfway across the world by FedEx, right?

 1. First, Check the Materials